Skip to main content

 The ball model already includes a convenient Z offset which simplifies placement.
 This is not always the case and shows how well oriented static assets can make it easier to model in DynaMaker.

-Now that the geometry depends completely on the single variable diameter, create a component with this geometry.
+Now that the geometry depends completely on the single variable diameter, create a component (part) with this geometry.

-1. Click Component using getBearingGeometry as source.
+1. Click Component > Part > getBearingGeometry

 2. Observe the code section automatically updated with a class GeometryGroup.